christran85-cyber/enterprise-security-operations-lab/README.md

 ![Windows Wazuh Agent](images/phase3-windows-wazuh.png)

-Pending Windows Wazuh Agent deployment and registration.
+The Windows 11 endpoint was successfully registered with the Wazuh manager and verified as an active agent.

 ---